AI for Small Business

 The inquiry responder

 A system inside your existing Gmail or WhatsApp that reads every inquiry and drafts a reply in under a minute.
 The team reviews and sends.
 Average response time drops from 18 hours to under 15 minutes.
 Conversion on inquiries that get a fast reply is typically 40 to 60 percent higher than on inquiries that wait.
-This is the first system we ship for almost every client because it has the highest and fastest ROI.
+This is the first system we build for almost every client because it has the highest and fastest ROI.

 The lead qualifier